-These conditions should be satisfied by exposing a pixel such that the color value in that pixel is between 32 and 255.
-In order to satisfy these conditions for all pixels of interest within an image, it may be necessary to utilize the HDR function.
+The required conditions should be satisfied by exposing a pixel such that its color value is between 32 and 255.
+Satisfying the conditions for all pixels of interest within an image might require utilizing the HDR function.
 The HDR function allows you to optimize exposure conditions for certain brightness regions of the image at a time.

-Try to keep the RGB values between 32 and 255 for each color channel for good SNR.
+For good SNR, try to keep the RGB values between 32 and 255 for each color channel.

-When optimizing your 3D data for a particular pixel or limited region, you can use the 2D view in Zivid Studio as seen below.
-By hovering the mouse above the region of interest (exemplified by the red cross), the pixel coordinates, RGB and SNR information will be displayed in the bottom left corner.
+When optimizing your 3D data for a particular pixel or limited region, you can use the 2D view in Zivid Studio, as seen below.
+Hovering the mouse cursor above the region of interest (exemplified by the red cross) will display the pixel XYZ coordinates, RGB, and SNR in the bottom left corner.

 The RGB values of this particular pixel will be binned together with other pixels that have similar RGB values in the histogram view.
 As it can be seen in the image above, pixel (783, 526) has:

 These RGB values indicate that this pixel resides within the upper right half of the histogram, between values 32 and 255, and is thus considered a good pixel.
 Furthermore, we can see that 95.1% of the image resides between 32 and 255, as highlighted, meaning that almost the entire image is exposed well for good 3D quality.